 Estimated Resupply Dates

-Teva has sulfamethoxazole/trimethoprim injection 5 mL and 30 mL vials on back order and the company estimates a release date of 3rd quarter, 2013.1,2
+Teva has sulfamethoxazole/trimethoprim injection 5 mL vials on back order and the company estimates a release date in March 2014.1,2

 Implications for Patient Care

 - Sulfamethoxazole/trimethoprim injection is effective against susceptible strains of Streptococcus pneumoniae, Escherichia coli, Haemophilus influenzae, Morganella morganii, Proteus mirabilis, indole-positive Proteus species (eg, Proteus vulgaris), Klebsiella species, Enterobacter species, Shigella flexnerii, and Shigella sonnei.
 The drug is labeled for use in children and adults for the treatment of Pneumocystis jiroveci (formerly P. carinii) pneumonia; enteritis caused by S. flexneri or S. sonnei; and severe or complicated urinary tract infections caused by E. coli, M. morganii, Klebsiella species, Enterobacter species, or Proteus species when oral therapy is infeasible and the organism is not susceptible to single antimicrobial agents.4